First-term MLA Bhupendra Patel is BJP’s pick for Gujarat CM | Politics

 He holds a diploma in civil engineering, always has a smiling face and is well-connected to the grassroots, a party worker said.

-Talking to the media after his election as the BJP legislature party leader, Patel thanked Prime Minister Narendra Modi, Shah and BJP president J P Nadda for placing their trust in him.
+Talking to the media after his election as the legislative party leader, Patel thanked Prime Minister Narendra Modi, Shah and BJP president J P Nadda for placing their trust in him.

 On his mentor Anandiben Patel, Patel said he is glad to have her blessings.